simoesusp/Workshop-Raspberry/README.md

 5-	FernandosProject PDF also present a very interesting design of a remote controlled robot using 2 Raspberrys and Arduinos to pilot a camera using robot via FPV.

+6-  Checkout how to connect RaspberryPi and Arduino on Figure ConectingRasptoArduino.jpg.
+It is just one of the 1000 ways to connect them... but one that works!

 Have fun!!
 Eduardo Simoes